 - Create boards with keyword rich names that relate to your business.

-- Optimize those boards by putting them in the proper category and adding a keyword rich description.
+- Optimize those boards by adding a keyword rich description.

 - Start pinning relevant content to each board from your own site as well as other sites.